ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 <br>

-Continuing from the example above let's create the array to store 10,20,30,40 and 50 instead of just only one number.
+Now let's create an array to store 10,20,30,40 and 50 instead of just only one number.

 {% highlight java %}
 // reserve a space for five elements in memory